btemplep/authzee/docs/sdks.md

 If the language supports async, there should also be an async version, `AuthzeeAsync`.

-Authzee instances must declare these public constant class vars when they are instanced, or have getters:
-- compute_locality - Compute [Module Locality](#module-locality) pass theough of compute value
-- compute_parallel_paging_supported - if the compute module supports processing grants with parallel paging

 These are the methods for the Authzee class.
 For the `AuthzeeAsync` class, they should all be async.

 - `start() -> None`
     - start up Authzee app
     - Initialize runtime resources
+    - After this method is complete these public instance vars or getters must be available:
+        - locality - Authzee [Module Locality](#module-locality) to tell the limit of where other Authzee instances can be created.
+        - parallel_paging - if the instance of Authzee supports processing grant pages in parallel according to the compute and storage combination.
 - `shutdown() -> None`
     - shutdown authzee app
     - clean up runtime resources